Training-Free ANN-to-SNN Conversion for High-Performance Spiking Transformer: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{piking} Neural Networks (SNNs) have garnered widespread attention due to their sparse spike-driven computing paradigm~\cite{maass1997networks, izhikevich2003simple}.
-Unlike traditional Artificial Neural Networks (ANNs) transmit information via continuous-valued activations, SNNs employ sparse binary spikes as information carriers, thereby offering superior energy efficiency for resource-limited devices~\cite{roy2019towards, zhang202322}.
-Recently, the SNNs community has incorporated high-performance Transformer~\cite{vaswani2017attention} architectures into SNNs to leverage both the powerful representation capabilities of Transformer and the inherent energy efficiency of the SNNs~\cite{zhou2022spikformer, yao2024spike, yao2025scaling}.
-These methods provide significant performance improvements and broaden the application scenarios of SNNs.
+Spiking Neural Networks (SNNs) have garnered attention due to their sparse and spike-driven computing paradigm~\cite{maass1997networks}.
+Unlike Artificial Neural Networks (ANNs), SNNs employ sparse binary spikes as information carriers, thereby offering superior energy efficiency for resource-limited devices~\cite{zhang2025toward, liang2025towards, wei2025qp}.
+Recently, several studies~\cite{wang2025spiking, xiao2025rethinking} have integrated high-performance Transformer architectures~\cite{vaswani2017attention} into SNNs to jointly exploit their expressive capacity and inherent energy efficiency.
+These methods substantially improve the performance of SNNs on complex tasks~\cite{wang2025ternary, wang2025snn, shan2025sdtrack, cai2025zooming}.